canonical/subiquity/doc/intro-to-autoinstall.rst

 any interaction.

-Differences from :spellexception:`debian-installer` preseeding
+Differences from `debian-installer` preseeding
 ============================================

-*preseeds* are the way to automate an installer based on :spellexception:`debian-installer` (also known as d-i).
+*preseeds* are the way to automate an installer based on `debian-installer` (also known as d-i).

 Autoinstalls differ from preseeds in the following ways: